 She pulled open the passenger side door quickly and tucked the groceries securely on the floorboard.
 After shutting the door, she began to walk around the back of her truck when the ground gave an unsettling lurch.
-Grabbing the edge of her truck bed she managed to her her feet under her as the ground rolled a few more times.
+Grabbing the edge of her truck bed she managed to keep her feet under her as the ground rolled a few more times.

 In just under ten seconds the ground settled again, though dust was now thick in the air.
 Carrie jogged back to the store front, just as Ellen stepped outside.
 “Are you all right?”

 Ellen nodded, “Fine dear, no harm done to me.
 Bit of a mess inside now, though.
 That was strange, wasn’t it?
 Never have felt the earth quake in all my years here.”

 “Oh certainly not, you go check up on your mother.
 The boys will be along soon, I’m sure,” she waved behind her “and we’ll get this sorted right out.”

 Carrie patted Ellen’s arm and headed back to her truck.
 The dust was settling back down slowly as she pulled out and turned towards home.
 Her hands had started shaking as she gripped the steering wheel, so she forced herself to breathe a few deep breaths.